nutanix-japan/ntnxtraining1121/examplelab6/examplelab6.rst

 Adding Two Virtual Disks to a Virtual Machine .......................................................

 In this task you will clone a Windows VM and add two virtual disks.
-One virtual disk will be placed in the **Compressed-Container** and the other into the **NotCompressed-Container**.
+One virtual disk will be placed in the **<your initials>-Compressed-Container** and the other into the **<your initials>-NotCompressed-Container**.

 #.
 From the **VM** dashboard, **Table** view, clone **Windows 2012 VM** VM.
 #.
 Select the VM and click the **Clone** link.